Device Entrypoints

 this.env.DEVICE

-Send messages and manage devices:
+Send commands and manage devices:

-// Send message to device
+// Send commands to the device

-await this.env.DEVICE.send({
+await this.env.DEVICE.reboot();

 // Access KV storage